Communications Assistant, Strategic Communications

 Having fun at -20°C

-The day of our reservation, it was sunny but, with the wind chill, the temperature was -20°C. We started out wearing several layers of clothing.
+The day of our arrival, it was sunny but, with the wind chill, the temperature was -20°C. We started out wearing several layers of clothing.
 Once we got going, the cold seemed less intense, but it was wise to have the extra clothing as a precaution.

 The four-season tents sleep four people.
 There are bunk beds for four with mattresses.
-All you need to bring is your sleeping bag.
+All you need to bring is your sleeping bag and pillow.
 There is also a table, four chairs and a bench.
 A small light in the kitchen area runs on solar power.
 Cooking items were provided, so we only had to bring dishes and utensils.
 Always check the site information provided in the reservation system, because amenities vary from one ready-to-camp unit to another.

 After lighting the fire, we started making dinner.
 Plan to make an easy dinner that requires as few dishes as possible.
 It’s easier that way, since you have to ration your water.
 For our dinner, we made vegetable frittata, which we cooked on the wood stove.
 Make sure you bring a few candles to create a nice atmosphere — and don’t forget the coffee!
 If the weather is nice, you can have your morning coffee and breakfast at the picnic table outside the tent.